Barhome/dash/board/answer-img/Final_ReadMe.md

 2. SLI: Total successful http requests is more than or equal to 99.95% in a month

-3. SLI: Total failing http requests a day is less than or equal to 0.05% in a month
+3. SLI: Total failing http requests is less than or equal to 0.05% in a month

+4. SLI: the time of total successful http requests is more than or equal to 99.95%  in  a month

 ### Building KPIs for our plan
 to create a kpi you need a title for the kpi, a metric, current value and target value

 - For an SLI like Total successful http requests is more than or equal to 99.95% in a month
-  1. the metric we are using is total succeful http requests in relation to the total http requests
-  2. the current value is around 82% as shown in the dashboard
-  3. the target value is more or equeal to 99.95%
+  1. first KPI is to check if the Total successful http requests is more than or equal to 99.95% on daily basis is more or equal to 99.95
+  2. second KPI is to check if the error budget is less than 0.05 on daily basis

-- For an SLI like Total failing http requests a day is less than or equal to 0.05% in a month
+- For an SLI like Total successful http requests is more than or equal to 99.95% in a month
-  1. the metric we are using is totoal failing http requests in relation to the total http requests
+  1. first KPI is to check if the Total failing http requests is less than or equal to 0.05% on daily basis
-  2. the current value is around 18% as shown in the dashboard
+  2. second KPI is to check if the successful budget is more or equal to  than 99.95% on daily
+- For an SLI like  time of total successful http requests is more than or equal to 99.95%  in  a month
-  3. the target value is less or equal to 0.05%
+  1. first KPI to check if the total time ratio is more than or equal to 99.95% on daily basis
+  2. secont KPI to check if the error budget is less than 0.05 on daily basis.

 ### Final Dashboard